NathanTheGr8/nathanthegr8.github.io/_posts/2021-04-14-pihole-plus-wireguard.md

 <!--more-->

 ### Intro
 Instructions are for Ubuntu 20.04, but should be similar for other debian distros.
 I also assume you already have a working wireguard vpn, if not see my [other blog](https://nathandavis.io/2020/11/28/getting-started-with-wireguard.html) article.
 You can install Pi-hole "on bare metal" or in a container or vm.
-I typically choose to install all of my applications as containersfor a few reasons.
+I typically choose to install all of my applications as containers for a few reasons.

 1. Reproducable
   - A container has its own dependacy tree that can't conflict with any other programs, so updating your sever is unliky to affect the applications you are running.